-Summer is a time to explore the water, with friends, family and animal friends, and 2021 is about getting outside and enjoying the countryside a little further afield than we’ve been used to for a while.
+Summer is a time to explore the water, with friends, family and animal friends.
 But as things heat up, it is important to be aware of where and when you might find algal blooms.

 Blue-green algae is a photosynthesising bacteria rather than a true algae, and naturally occurs in freshwater globally.
 Whilst it occurs in most water bodies it can become an issue in extreme quantities, when it forms a ‘bloom’.
 An algal bloom is triggered by a high level of nutrients entering a water body, particularly nitrogen and phosphorus, which usually end up there through agricultural runoff.
 Major problems associated with blue-green algal blooms are the production and release of toxins, the discolouring of water resulting in horrible tasting, smelly water, and accumulations of surface scum.
 The decay of the algal bloom also results in a loss of dissolved oxygen in the water causing the death of fish and other aquatic biota due to lack of oxygen.

 The danger of blue-green algae for swimmers is that water containing these blooms can be toxic if swallowed, or cause rashes and itchiness to the skin if splashed on the body.
 These toxins can be neurotoxins (affecting the nervous and respiratory systems), toxins that can irritate or inflame the skin, or hepatotoxins (affecting the liver) that can be fatal (but this is extremely rare!).